adgaudio/wedding/our-engagement.md

 <img width="100%" src="{{ site.baseurl }}/img/i1.JPG.2.jpg">

-Of course Emma warmed up to the idea, and by midnight they were boarding a plane at Newark Aiport for Bonaire.
+Of course Emma warmed up to the idea, and by midnight they were boarding a plane at Newark Airport for Bonaire.

 <img width="100%" src="{{ site.baseurl }}/img/i2.JPG.2.jpg">

-They arrived to thick, sweaty air, an airid landscape, and stunning turquoise water.
+They arrived to thick, sweaty air, an arid landscape, and stunning turquoise water.
 After an hour's nap, it was time for Emma to meet her Dive Master to complete her coursework.
 Two days into the trip, Emma had been on 4 dives and gotten her Open Water Diver certification.
 Alex and Emma could now dive completely on their own!

 <img width="100%" src="{{ site.baseurl }}/img/i3.JPG.2.jpg">